Noun Case > Non-Core Grammatical > Adverbial Case (ADV)

 The dog [[ran]] away from me [quickly].

 Verbed adverbials are a bit of a unique case as compared to other verbed cases.
 They create a predicative construction which describes an existential quality of the subject.
 It functions as a copula that describes attribution.
 They function very much like predicative adjectives in English or German (ie: The house is red (the noun is adjective)), except they’re predicative adverbs instead (ie: The house is redly (the noun verbs adverbially)).
 Predicative adverbs cause the verbal derivational affix (the maroon/brown slots) to be dropped in the present tense, as the verbal element is understood contextually to be of an existential/stative nature.

 The cat [is blue].

 The dog [is [fast]].

 (Imp: Dog [exists] bigspeedily)

 The bird [is flighted] / The bird [is flying] / The bird [flies].

 (Imp: Bird [exists] flightedly)

-The bird [will be] flighted again (implying that it isn’t flighted now, but once was).
+The bird will resume being flighted again (implying that it isn’t flighted now, but once was).